Piaget Is Based on Building Blocks, While Pavlov Is More of a Response

 We now have the ability to both see and dissect the intersection and create new themes of “comfort fishing” and “fashion.”
 Think of “fishing” as the planet and “comfort” and “fashion” as moons around the planet.

 It’s the difference between food and a toy.
 The Pavlovian approach cannot accommodate this learning.

 The Piaget approach allows for infinite incremental learning creating new galaxies, planets, and moons.

 A global language model drastically reduces false positives, provides intersection analysis, and creates an environment for incremental learning.
 It gets smarter as it gains more experiences.

-Discrete models are costly, time consuming, and result in high false positive rates as the number of models increase.
+Discrete models are costly, time consuming, and result in high false positive rates as the number of models increases.
 When choosing a product or strategy, you must consider the benefits of a whole model approach over discrete modeling.
 Are you building intelligence or creating single use models?
+Piaget or Pavlov?